Tau-Beta-Pi-MIT/website/README.md

 # MIT Athena Locker-hosted Website
+Want to see these guides each on their own page?
+Please check out our [wiki](https://github.com/Tau-Beta-Pi-MIT/website/wiki)!

 ## Overview
 This repository contains HTML, CSS, and JavaScript code along with images for our website, hosted [here](tbp.mit.edu/www).
 This code can be edited and pushed to our Athena server by individuals with appropriate credentials.